jayadevnpatil/Git/README.md

 ### The universal diff Command
-The `git diff` command is used to display the differences between the changes in your working directory and the staging area, or between the staging area and the latest commit (HEAD), or between any two commits, branches, or files in your repository.
+The `git diff` command is used to display the differences between the changes in the working directory and the staging area, or between the staging area and the latest commit (HEAD), or between any two commits, branches, or files in the repository.

 To view the difference between the working directory and the staging area